vicrucann/rshell-mat/README.md

 `login` is a login id for the remotes (assumed the same for all the remotes), in a string format, e.g.: `login = 'remote_user';`.

-`path` is a workspace path on **remote** servers (if the folder does not exist, it will be created), e.g.: `path = '/home/remoteu/tmp'`.
+`path_rem` is a workspace path on **remote** servers (if the folder does not exist, it will be created), e.g.: `path = '/home/remoteu/tmp'`.

 `ipaddrs` is a list of IP addresses, in a string format; it has a form of `['ipaddrs1' ' ' 'ipaddrs2' ' ' ...]` - each IP address must be separated by **one** space character from its neighbors.

-`pathout` is a folder path where all the `varmat` data (Matlab worspace variables) is stored and loaded from.
+`path_vars` is a folder path where all the `vars` data (Matlab worspace variables) is stored and loaded from.

-`varmat` is a root name of temporal files where the work variables are saved to, in a string format.
+`vars` is a root name of temporal files where the work variables are saved to, in a string format.

+`path_cache` is a folder name where the `cache` data (data on disk) is stored.

+`cache` - is a root name of `.dat` files, if any present.

-`pathcurr` is a folder path where the .sh scripts are located, for the Mandelbrot example case it is a full path to the current folder.
+`path_curr` is a folder path where the .sh scripts are located, for the Mandelbrot example case it is a full path to the current folder.

 `sleeptime` is a pause interval in seconds, integer, it is used inside *dhead.sh* to wait until the tasks are finished on remotes; you may want to increase it for heavy data computations.

-`resfold` is a name of a temporal folder on **local** machine where the result files will be copied to, in a string format.
+`path_res` is a name of a temporal folder on **local** machine where the result files will be copied to, in a string format.

 `printout` is a boolean (`0` or `1`) variable that allows (`1`) or suppresses (`0`) any `printf` output to the Matlab command line.
 Note that for big repetitive data computations it is adviced to turn it off for faster processing time.